What courses will you take?

-The Biochemistry option prepared students for careers in biotechnology, pharmaceutical sciences and other fields that apply principles of chemistry to biological systems.
+- Biochemistry Option — Gain the knowledge and skillset needed for careers in biotechnology, pharmaceutical sciences and other fields that apply principles of chemistry to biological systems.
+Courses emphasize chemical principles.
+Courses for Biochemistry Option

-The Forensic Science option prepares students for a career in a crime lab or in other fields that require analytical chemistry techniques combined with knowledge of the criminal justice system.
+- Forensics Option — Take courses in forensics science, criminal justice and criminalistics.
+You'll graduate prepared for a career in a crime lab or in other fields that require analytical chemistry techniques combined with knowledge of the criminal justice system.
+Courses for Forensics Option